chrisgrf/docker.github.io/develop/develop-images/build_enhancements.md

 ```

 This Dockerfile is only to demonstrate that the secret can be accessed.
 As you
 can see the secret printed in the build output.
-The final image built will not
+The final image built will
-have the secret file:
+have the secret file, but without any content:

 ```console
 $ docker build --no-cache --progress=plain --secret id=mysecret,src=mysecret.txt .